Jaded-Encoding-Thaumaturgy/vs-source/README.md

 Also helpful [mpv-dvd-browser](https://github.com/CogentRedTester/mpv-dvd-browser)

 It has not been tested throughly in production yet, so api, functionality, features and output is subject to change.

+Audio support is still flaky, one known problem is if a complete title does not contain any seamless cut, which is mostly not the case on main feature.

 <br><br>
 ## How to install